cloudnative-pg/cloudnative-pg/docs/src/cloudnative-pg.v1.md

 <a href="#postgresql-cnpg-io-v1-SQLRefs"><i>SQLRefs</i></a>
 </td>
 <td>
-   <p>PostInitSQLRefs holds references to ConfigMaps or Secrets
+   <p>List of references to ConfigMaps or Secrets containing SQL files
-containing SQL files.
+to be executed as a superuser immediately after the cluster has been created.
 The references are processed in a specific order: first, all Secrets are processed, followed by all ConfigMaps.
 Within each group, the processing order follows the sequence specified in their respective arrays.